patglabs/NOMAD/JOURNAL.md

 then ill have to tweak the cad which shouldnt take long and then i should have a laptop!
 I'll add mods to it and upgrade somethings in the future and i will probably update this journal too as this is a really cool project that i really like.

+august 11th:
+x hours

+Today I'm redrawing the schematic.
+Itl take a few hours but it shouldnt be too bad.
+Then if i still have time i'll polish the cad and make it more final.